PhilippeMaincon/EspyInsideFunction.jl/docs/src/index.md

-# Espy.jl: result extraction
+# EspyInsideFunction.jl: result extraction
-## What does Espy do?
+## What does EspyInsideFunction do?
-**Espy.jl** provides functionality to extract internal variables from a function.
+**EspyInsideFunction.jl** provides functionality to extract internal variables from a function.
 "Internal" refers here to variables that are neither parameters nor outputs of the function.

-The need for Espy arises when there is a difference between
+The need for EspyInsideFunction arises when there is a difference between
 - What the rest of the software needs to exchange with the function, in order to carry out the software's task. and